NHERI-SimCenter/SimCenterDocumentation/docs/common/testbeds/lake_charles/asset_description.rst

 The neural network is used to predict the year built information for the entire Lake Charles inventory. :numref:`surf_yb_comp` contrast the resulting SURF-Zillow and the SURF-NSI year built spatial distribution.
 The difference in year built is relatively small for the downtown buildings (~1960s) but increases at the bounds with a maximum of 80 years.
+The Zillow-trained classifier is undergoing continued improvements and will be released with the next version of this testbed.
+The current version of the testbed will thus use the NSI data as the basis for the Year Built Attribute

 .. figure:: figure/YearBuilt_NSI_SURFZS.png
    :name: surf_yb_comp